Azure/azure-sdk-for-java/sdk/communication/azure-communication-networktraversal/README.md

 ### AzureKeyCredential Authentication
 Network Traversal uses HMAC authentication with the resource access key.
 The access key can be used to create an AzureKeyCredential and provided to the `CommunicationRelayClientBuilder` via the credential() function.
-Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.
+Endpoint must also be set via the endpoint() function.

 <!-- embedme ./src/samples/java/com/azure/communication/networktraversal/ReadmeSamples.java#L21-L28 -->
 ```java